 Many of us have been taught that sex and sexuality are things that we should feel shame about.
 There are so many voices that tell us how we should be and how we shouldn’t be when it comes to our sexualities.
 Sex positivity is about reducing that shame and stigma so that whether you are highly sexual or asexual, you find the best way to make your sexuality work for you.

 At Viva our team is dedicated to help clients improve every aspect of their lives, including sexuality.
 We are affirming of a range of sexual identities and want to support you.
-Check out our services page to learn more about our work or submit an appointment request now (available in the following states: California, New York and Pennsylvania).
+Check out our services page to learn more about our work or submit an appointment request now.